kyma-project/cli/README.md

 To install Kyma CLI on Windows, download and unzip the [artifact](https://github.com/kyma-project/cli/releases).
 Remember to adjust your **PATH** environment variable.

->**NOTE**: To install a different release change the path to point to the desired version:
+>**NOTE**: To install a different release, change the path to point to the desired version:
   >```
   >curl -Lo kyma.tar.gz https://github.com/kyma-project/cli/releases/download/1.2.0/kyma_Darwin_i386.tar.gz
   >```